laristra/portage/README.md

 # portage

-The portage library provides a framework for general purpose data remapping -- between meshes, between particles, or between meshes and particles --- in computational physics applications.
-Remapping is facilitated thorugh the use of user-supplied _wrappers_ around meshes/particle swarms with their data, and is broken into three phases that operate through the wrappers: _search_ for intersection candidates, perform the _intersection_ with candidates, then _interpolate_ the results onto the new mesh or particle swarm.
+The portage library provides a framework for general purpose data remapping - between meshes, between particles, or between meshes and particles - in computational physics applications.
+Remapping is facilitated through the use of user-supplied _wrappers_ around meshes/particle swarms with their data, and is broken into three phases that operate on the wrappers: _search_ for intersection candidates, calculate the _intersection_ with candidates, then _interpolate_ the results onto the new mesh or particle swarm.
-Algorithms for each of the phases can be customized (e.g. order of accuracy of the interpolation) and, throught he wrappers, take advantage of hybrid parallelism (MPI+X).
+Algorithms for each of the phases can be customized (e.g. order of accuracy of the interpolation) and, through the wrappers, take advantage of hybrid parallelism (MPI+X).

 ## Getting Started

-To obtain a copy of portage and its submodules, clone recursively:
+To obtain a copy of portage and its submodules from GitHub, clone
+recursively:

 ```sh
 git clone --recursive https://github.com/laristra/portage